Work-Life Balance: Preventing Burnout In The Workplace

 What causes job burnout?

 Experiencing job burnout can result from various factors, both internal and external.
 While some might assume that burnout only occurs in jobs you dislike, it's possible to experience burnout in roles that were once fulfilling and enjoyable.
-Causes of workplace burnout can range from personal habits to organizational issues.
+Workplace burnout often stems primarily from organizational issues, but personal vulnerabilities (like perfectionism, a lack of social support, or a lack of healthy coping mechanisms) can increase a person’s risk.

 The Mayo Clinic identifies the following factors as potential causes of job burnout: